ColdFountain/MatlabShare/README.md

 # MatlabShare
-Sharing of code used for articles
+Sharing of code used for articles.
 This code is for learning purposes only.
 Please do not pass it around.